-Step1 Sort social issues Step2 Sort risks and opportunities Step 3 Define material issues Step4 Resolution n and announcement Organize issues with reference to international standards/guidelines (such as GRI standards, etc.) of social problems due to Megatrends, examine managemer risks and opportunities for the Group in terms of both the impact of social issues on corporate requests fro ment philosophy and management plan, for the strand propriate reflection of expectations and management is from internal and external stakeholders, were resolved ine material issues with the FY d its positioning as prerequisite gy and vision based on th philosophy, the material issue by the Board of Directors alon 23-2025 mid-term managemer innounced in February 2023 Sort risks and opportunities Impact of social issues on our corpora te activities I mpact of our r corporate activities on society Megatrends Social problems Risks Opportunities 5 Material issues Global Climate Change If the decarbonization of gaseous energy does the value of gas-related assets will be lost A decline in the competitiveness of the electric p due to insufficient acquisition of renewable energy ower business Increasing global demand for na carbon-neutral gaseous energy Acceleration of the electric power U , , Responsibly transitioning

-Megatrends Social problems Risks Opportunities Material issues Global Climate Change Climate Change If the decarbonization of gaseous energy does not progress, the value of gas-related assets will be lost A decline in the competitiveness of the electric power business due to insufficient acquisition of renewable energy, etc. Decrease in demand due to increase in prosumers Carbon taxes and other schemes that may affect the natural gas business Increasing global demand for natural gas, LNG, and carbon-neutral gaseous energy Acceleration of the electric power business due to green power Business opportunities to meet emerging and expanding demandside needs, such as EVs, storage batteries, PVs, and VPPs Responsibly transitioning to a decarbonized society Global Population increase, Destruction of the regional and global environment • The potential for lawsuits and business injunctions in the event of noncompliance with regional environmental considerations in natural gas extraction, power development, power plant operation, etc. •Differentiation of products and services through advanced environmental initiatives (advanced resource recycling, nature positive measures) Protecting the global environment and economic development in emerging countries Energy resource restrictions, destabilization of international situation Procurement difficulties due to increasing global demand for natural gas Impact on supply disruptions due to the worsening of supply-demand imbalance Potential for increased profits in upstream operations Enhancement of stable supply through integrated supply and demand Securing stable energy supply Japan Deterioration of infrastructure and buildings over time Concentration of functions in cities Degradation of owned assetsWorsening supply disruptions due to disasters Sustainable urban development using various energy sources Expansion of gas demand due to the improved positioning of disaster-resistant gas infrastructure Enhancing safety & disaster prevention, resilient regional development Changes in demographics and changes and diversification of values Shrinking domestic market Declining regional vitality A lack of spiritual richness In the energy retail business, profits decrease as the population declines Improvement of the Lifetime Value of our customers through reforms in each service model Creation of services that contribute to improved mental well-being Efforts to contribute to the local community as a company that has continued to uphold the values of "Safety, Security, and Reliability."
-Contributing to well-being of people and communities accompanying the maturation of the Japanese economy Decline in the productive working population Lack of support for work styles of diverse human resources Difficulty securing workers at stable supply sites Negative impact on recruitment and engagement, increase in retirement Accelerating innovation through the diversification of human resources Realizing an organization that embraces diverse talent Global Growing demand for corporate social responsibility Human rights violations Increases in lawsuits and business injunctions worldwide due to growing awareness of human rights and diversification of people involved in supply chains Respecting human rights across the entire value chain
+Step1 S ort social issues Step2 Sort risks and opportunities Step 3 Define material issues Step4 Resolution n and announcement - (such as GRI standards, of ris bc ac ased on Step 1, and considering the progress social problems due to Megatrends, examine ks and opportunities for the Group in terms of oth the impact of social issues on corporate stivities and the impact of corporate activities on society, and organize important social issues managemen and approp requests from Step 2, confirm alignment with the at philosophy and management plan, riate reflection of expectations and m internal and external stakeholders, material issues for the strategy an management philoso were resolved by the ositioning as prerequisite d vision based on the phy, the material issue Board of Directors along 5 mid-term managemen ced in February 2023 Sort risks and o opportunities Impact of social issues on our corpora te activities Impact of our corporate activities on societ Megatrends Social problems Risks Opportunities Material issues Global Climate Change Climate Change If the decarbonization of gaseous energy does not progress, the value of gas-related assets will be lost A decline in the competitiveness of the electric power business due to insufficient acquisition of renewable energy, etc. Decrease in demand due to increase in prosumers Carbon taxes and other schemes that may affect the natural gas business Increasing global demand for national carbon-neutral gaseous energy Acceleration of the electric power to power Business opportunities to meet emission demandside needs, such as EVs, stor VPPs business due to green herging and expanding Responsibly transitioning to a decarbonized society Global Population increase, Destruction of the regional and global environment The potential for lawsuits and business injunctions in the event of noncompliance with regional environmental considerations in natural gas extraction, power development, power plant operation, etc. Differentiation of products and servi environmental initiatives (advanced respositive measures) Protecting the global environment and economic development in emerging countries Energy resource restrictions, destabilization of international situation Procurement difficulties due to increasing global demand for natural gas Impact on supply disruptions due to the worsening of supply-demand imbalance Potential for increased profits in upstream operations Enhancement of stable supply through integrated supply and demand Securing stable energy supply Deterioration of infrastructure and buildings over time Concentration of functions in ci Degradation of owned assetsWorsening supply disruptions due to disasters Sustainable urban development using Expansion of gas demand due to the disaster-resistant gas infrastructure Enhancing safety & disaster prevention, resilient regional development Japan Changes in demographics and changes and diversification of values Shrinking domestic market Declining regional vitality A lack of spiritual richness In the energy retail business, profits decreation population declines use as the Improvement of the Lifetime Value of reforms in each service model Creation of services that contribute to in Efforts to contribute to the local commun continued to uphold the values of "Safety" nproved mental well-being ity as a company that has Contributing to well-being of people and communities accompanying the maturation of the Japanese economy Decline in the productive working population Lack of support for work styles of diverse human resources Difficulty securing workers at stable supply sites Negative impact on recruitment and engagement, retirement , increase in Accelerating innovation through the or resources diversification of human Realizing an organization that embraces diverse talent Global Growing demand for corporate social responsibility Human rights violations Increases in lawsuits and business injunctions worldwide due to growing awareness of human rights and diversification of people involved in supply chains Respecting human rights across the entire value chain